IISOH Endowment Program

 fountain of flowing water, plaques and other historical fixtures.

-Click to see an image of some of the statues that we want to acquire
+Click to see an image of some of the statues

-for the Sculpture Garden collection.
+that we plan to acquire for the Sculpture Garden collection.

 a1.
 Discus Thrower, (Discobolos).
 British Museum copy.